-See the power vent manufacturer's operating instructions supplied in your InfoCase.
+See the power ventilator manufacturer's operating instructions supplied in your InfoCase for further instructions, care and cleaning information.

-POWER ROOF VENT - BATH
+POWER ROOF VENTILATOR - BATH

-The 3-speed turbine vent fan is controlled by a switch on the wall.
+The 3-speed turbine vent is controlled by a switch on the wall to raise or lower the dome.